Xiaozhi-Wang99/NIRFluor/README.md

-# NIRFluor: a deep learning platform for predicting optical properties of small molecule near-infrared fluorophores
+# NIRFluor: a deep learning platform for rapid screening of small molecule near-infrared fluorophores with desired optical properties
 ## About
 Small molecule near-infrared (NIR) fluorophores play a crucial role in disease diagnosis and early detection of various markers in living organisms.
-To accelerate their development and design, a deep learning platform, NIRFluor, using an experimental big database and SOTA deep learning method (MT-FinGCN) to predict six optical properties of a given NIR organic small molecule in different solvents with different ratios, including absorption wavelength, emission wavelength, stokes shift, extinction coefficient, photoluminescence quantum yield, and lifetime.
+To accelerate researchers in designing and rapid screening of novel NIR fluorophores with desired optical properties, we have established a free web platform, NIRFluor (https://nirfluor.aicbsc.com/home/index.html), which uses a large experimental database and state-of-the-art deep learning method (MT-FinGCN) to predict six optical properties of a given NIR organic small molecule in different solvents with different ratios, including absorption wavelength, emission wavelength, Stokes shift, extinction coefficient, quantum yield, and lifetime.

 -------------
 ![image](https://github.com/Xiaozhi-Wang99/NIRFluor/blob/main/image/Figure1.png)